-- It is critical that you register and activate each component warranty within the prescribed time limits to avoid loss of warranty coverage. - Some manufacturers require online registration through their company website. - See page 26, Component Supplier Contact Information. - Some component manufacturers offer warranties beyond the Grand Design Limited Base and Structural Warranties. - Other components are warranted separately and exclusively by the individual component manufacturer, and are therefore excluded from our Limited Base and Structural Warranties. - BEFORE using your RV, it is important that you read and understand the information in this manual and your Owner Information Package.
+- It is critical that you register and activate each component warranty within the prescribed time limits to avoid loss of warranty coverage. - Some manufacturers require online registration through their company website.

+See page 26, Component Supplier Contact Information.

+- Some component manufacturers offer warranties beyond the Grand Design Limited Base and Structural Warranties. - Other components are warranted separately and exclusively by the individual component manufacturer, and are therefore excluded from our Limited Base and Structural Warranties. - BEFORE using your RV, it is important that you read and understand the information in this manual and your Owner Information Package.
+Some component manuals are ONLY available on the manufacturer's website.